pmndrs/zustand/docs/guides/typescript.md

 `createFoo` needs to return the returned value of `f`.
 And to do that we first have to call `f`.
 And to call it we have to pass a value of type `T`.
 And to pass a value of type `T` we first have to produce it.
 But how can we produce a value of type `T` when we don't even know what is `T`?
 The only way to produce a value of type `T` is to call `f` but then to call `f` itself we need a value of type `T`.
 So you see it's impossible to actually write `createFoo`.

 So what we're saying is, the inference failure in case of `createFoo` is not a problem because it's impossible to implement `createFoo`.
 But what about the inference failure in case of `create`?
-That also is not a problem because it's impossible to implement `create too`.
+That also is not a problem because it's impossible to implement `create` too.
 Wait a minute, if it's impossible to implement `create` then how does Zustand implement it?
 The answer is, it doesn't.

 Zustand lies that it implemented `create`'s type, it implemented only the most part of it.
 Here's a simple proof by showing unsoundness.
 Consider the following code: